 0/0 steps made- Take the turkey leftovers.
 Separate the meat from the bones.

-- Take the bones and place them in a pot of boiling water.
-3 liters of water will be enough.
+- Take the bones and place them in a pot of boiling water—3 liters will be enough.

-- We put the pan with a capacity of 5 liters on the stove.
-Cook for about an hour.
+- We put the pan with a capacity of 5 liters on the stove and cooked it for about an hour.
 Let the broth cool slightly.
-Carefully remove the bones or drain through a sieve.
+Carefully remove the bones or drain them through a sieve.

-- Cut onions, carrots, beets into small cubes.
-Fry until golden brown in a frying pan.
+- Cut onions, carrots, and beets into small cubes.
+Fry in a frying pan.
 Add tomato sauce.
 Stir for 10 minutes.

 - Pour the boiling mixture into the broth.